TheLux83/100-days-of-code/log.md

 ### Day 56: April 07, 2020

-**Today's Progress**: Published my Safe_DB in Production.
+**Today's Progress**: Published my SafeDB in Production.
 Added a modify and delete button to the detail pages and added attribution to the creator of the icons

 **Thoughts:** That's it!
 I've released my project!
 Whoopwhoop.
 Okay, the colleague who is gonna use it won't be in the office until next week and I have much more to do, but hey.
 It's productive and I can say I've finished it.
 More or less.
 Now on to Bug hunting and coding more features!